Chris Burden: Art market

 Burden was represented by Gagosian Gallery from 1991 until his death.
 In 2009, a deal that Gagosian Gallery had struck to buy $3 million in gold bricks for Burden's work One Ton, One Kilo was frozen when it turned out that the bricks had been acquired from a Houston-based company owned by financier Allen Stanford, who was later charged by the U.S. Securities and Exchange Commission and sentenced to 110 years in prison for cheating investors out of more than $7 billion over 20 years in one of the largest Ponzi schemes in American history.
 As of 2013, the gallery's gold has been frozen while the SEC investigates Stanford and One Ton One Kilo cannot be mounted until the gold bullion is released.

+Teaching

+In 1978, Burden started teaching at University of California, Los Angeles (UCLA), and became a tenured professor, head of New Genres at the UCLA Department of Art in 1986 a position from which he resigned in 2005 due to a controversy over the university's alleged mishandling of a student's classroom performance piece that echoed one of Burden's own performance pieces.
+Burden cited the performance in his letter of resignation, saying that the student should have been suspended during the investigation into whether school safety rules had been violated.
+The performance allegedly involved a loaded gun, but authorities were unable to substantiate this.

 In popular culture

 David Bowie's 1977 song "Joe the Lion" was inspired by Burden's 1974 Trans-Fixed, where Burden crucified himself on the roof of a Volkswagen Beetle.
 Laurie Anderson titled her 1977 song "It's Not the Bullet that Kills You – It's the Hole (for Chris Burden)".
+Tracks "Prelude to 110 or 220/Women of the World", "Movie on the way down" and "Through the night softly" on Jim O'Rourke's album Eureka are named after Burden's works.
 Burden was also mentioned in the Jeff Lindsay book Dexter by Design, and in Norman Mailer's book The Faith of Graffiti.
 The poem "Doomed (1975)" by David Hernandez in his 2011 collection Hoodwinked describes the Burden installation of the same name in Chicago.
 In poet Jason Schneiderman's 2020 collection Hold Me Tight there is a sequence about Burden.